Lucas Jones: 2014–present

-Lucas returns to Port Charles when Bobbie informs him Carly (Laura Wright) is missing.
+Lucas returns to Port Charles when Bobbie informs him Carly is missing.
 Lucas sees Sam for the first time since the revelation about their connection, and is shocked to find Julian alive and well.
-Lucas rejects Julian and finds comfort in the arms of Brad Cooper (Parry Shen).
-That relationship comes to a screeching halt, however, when Brad blurts out the truth about Britt's "baby" - it's actually Dante and Lulu's.
+Lucas rejects Julian and finds comfort in the arms of Brad Cooper.
+That relationship comes to a screeching halt, however, when Brad blurts out the truth that Britt's baby is actually Dante and Lulu's.
 After Julian's initial lack of support, he eventually accepts Lucas and tries to form a relationship.
 Julian invites Lucas, Sam, Silas, and Alexis to a dinner at the art gallery to announce his leaving the crime business.
 Lucas brings Felix along as a date.
 During the dinner a gunman hired by Julian's boss, the imposter Luke Spencer, is able to disguise himself as a waiter and shoots Lucas.
 His injuries are critical and he is rushed to the hospital for emergency surgery.
 After the surgery, the imposter Luke Spencer attempts to kill Lucas but Julian arrives in time to stop him.
 While in the hospital recovering, Felix and Brad fight over who will take care of him.
 Bobbie comes in and throws them both out.
 Lucas, while still recovering, consoles Felix who is distraught after the death of Sabrina Santiago and Patrick Drake's premature child.
 A jealous Brad sees this and overreacts, but Lucas tells him to back off.